marc-despland/imagesbank/README.md

 The API description is provide with a swagger file available in /api/swagger/swagger.yaml

 When you run the server, it start a swagger-ui available at http://<server ip>:8080/api/docs

+## Version

+- 1.0.0 Manage storing and retreiving images
+- 1.1.0 (in progress) Integration of (sharp)[https://github.com/lovell/sharp] to allow creation of thumbnails